NeoCharmy/sonic-2020/readme.md

 so no one will have to download 1GB for flash point to play this, & of course, it's playable on any device since it's a web game, & most importantly, I couldn't find A SINGLE VIDEO OF THIS DEMO IN YOUTUBE

 RIP sonic & mario olympic series...or...mario & sonic
 whatever

-a little revived project by a fan, for fans
+this is just a little revived project by a fan, for fans